 Student Tour Guides

 Student tour guides must be able to commit to at least one highlights tour per semester.
 No previous art history coursework is required, only an interest in art and in interacting with the public.
-Once trained to give highlights tours, guides can train to give Flashlight Tours of the campus collections, tours of special exhibitions, and specifically themed tours.
+Once trained to give highlights tours, guides can train to give tours of the campus collections, tours of special exhibitions, and specifically themed tours.

 Student Advisory Board